We believe young people passionate about social justice deserve an innovative, positive, and empowering space to grow and connect.

-As someone passionate about human rights who was brought up between various countries and cultures, I always craved a resource informing me of the best world news, empowering me in new directions professionally across borders, and connecting me to meaningful stories of young changemakers around the world.
+As someone passionate about human rights who was brought up between various countries and cultures, I always searched for a resource informing me of the diverse world news, supporting me in empowering directions across borders, and connecting me to young changemakers around the world.
 That’s why I started The Bloom.

-The Bloom is the feminist TL;DR of the internet that brings out the best of a diverse range of platforms, and collects it into one, uncomplicated and enjoyable resource.
-A newsletter was the perfect format for me because I love writing, and back in 2019 when I first started, I was extremely shy online and an email felt pretty natural, like writing to a close friend who trusted me to share meaningful news, or could use support in finding a job.
+The Bloom a global social justice that brings out the best of a diverse range of platforms, and collects it into one enjoyable and straightforward resource.
+We tune out the “noise” of the internet (because, you know, shit gets NOISY out here) to bring out only the most essential and meaningful information.
+A newsletter was the perfect first step for me because I love writing, and back in 2020 when I first started The Bloom, I was extremely shy online and an email felt pretty natural, like writing to a close friend who trusted me to share meaningful news, or who could use support in finding a job.

-Going forward, that’s just what The Bloom continues to grow into – it’s so much more than just an email: it’s a friend and partner that always wants to bring out the best in you, and supports you unconditionally along the way of your life’s journey.
+Going forward, that’s the spirit The Bloom will preserve – our project will expand but our roots will remain firmly grounded in the original soil we were planted in; the personal, accessible, no-bullshit friend that always wants to bring out the best in you, and supports you unconditionally along the way of your life’s journey.

-Carla Enrica joins The Bloom as a contributor with a special focus on human rights and all things feminism.
+Carla Enrica "Ica" joins The Bloom with a special focus on youth rights.
 She's a Swiss and Italian national, with a Bachelor in Psychology in Education from the University of York and an MA in International Child Studies from King's College.
-She recently completed two internships at the United Nations in Geneva.
+She recently completed two internships at the UN in Geneva.